What's the first thing that comes to your mind when you think of Korea? K-pop? K-drama? The food? The unique cafes?

 - A Bachelor's Degree in any subject

 - Native English Speaker (ideally but some schools will make exceptions)

 - TEFL/TESOL or Equivalent Certification (if your degree is not in teaching)

 - Ability to Pass a Health Check (upon arrival in Korea)

-- Ability to Sign a 1-Year Contract
+- Ability to Sign a 1-Year Contract (typically)